-- A. Domestic Violence The term 'domestic violence' includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabiting with or has cohabited with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction." - B. Dating Violence means violence committed by a person- - (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and - (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: - (i) The length of the relationship. - (ii) The type of relationship. - (iii) The frequency of interaction between the persons involved in the relationship. - C. Sexual Assault means any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks consent. - D. Stalking means - (A) (i) to follow, pursue, or repeatedly commit acts with the intent to kill, injure, harass, or intimidate another person; and (ii) to place under surveillance with the intent to kill, injure, harass or intimidate another person; and - (B) in the course of, or as a result of, such following, pursuit, surveillance or repeatedly committed acts, to place a person in reasonable fear of the death of, or serious bodily injury to, or to cause substantial emotional harm to - (i) that person; - (ii) a member of the immediate family of that person; or
+- A. Domestic Violence The term 'domestic violence' includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabiting with or has cohabited with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction." - B. Dating Violence means violence committed by a person- - (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and - (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: - (i) The length of the relationship. - (ii) The type of relationship. - (iii) The frequency of interaction between the persons involved in the relationship.

+C. Stalking - means -

+(A) (i) to follow, pursue, or repeatedly commit acts with the intent to kill, injure, harass, or intimidate another person; and (ii) to place under surveillance with the intent to kill, injure, harass or intimidate another person; and

-- (iii) the spouse or intimate partner of that person; - E. Immediate Family Member means, with respect to a person - - (A) a spouse, parent, brother, sister, or child of that person, or an individual to whom that person stands in loco parentis; or - (B) any other person living in the household of that person and related to that person by blood or marriage. - F. Perpetrator means person who commits an act of domestic violence, dating violence or stalking against a victim.
+- (B) in the course of, or as a result of, such following, pursuit, surveillance or repeatedly committed acts, to place a person in reasonable fear of the death of, or serious bodily injury to, or to cause substantial emotional harm to - (i) that person; - (ii) a member of the immediate family of that person; or - (iii) the spouse or intimate partner of that person; - D. Sexual assault means, any nonconsensual sexual act proscribed by Federal, tribunal, or State law, including when the victim lacks capacity to consent; - E. Affiliated individual means, with respect to a person - - (A) a spouse, parent, brother, sister, or child of that person, or an individual to whom that person stands in loco parentis; or - (B) any person, tenant, or lawful occupant living in the household of that person . - F. Perpetrator means person who commits an act of domestic violence, dating violence, sexual assault or stalking against a victim.